False Teachings on Prayer: the Root of the Problem

 Among many sources, including the Catechism and the Doctors of the Church, much of what I wrote in the series is reflected in a document distributed by the Holy See in 1989 entitled, “A Letter to the Bishops of the Catholic Church on Some Aspects of Christian Meditation.”
-This letter was written by then-Cardinal Ratzinger (now Pope Emeritus Benedict XVI) and distributed in response to growing concerns that many false teachings about prayer were creeping into the Church.
+This letter was written by then-Cardinal Ratzinger (Pope Benedict XVI) and distributed in response to growing concerns that many false teachings about prayer were creeping into the Church.
 The source of these problems emerged from well-intentioned, but seriously flawed, efforts to follow the admonition of Vatican II to properly honor those of other religious traditions.

 Unfortunately, there was a common and serious misunderstanding among some groups of the intent of the council regarding why and how we can and should honor the truth found in other traditions.
 For instance, Nostra Aetate (Declaration on the Relation of the Church to Non-Christian Religions), paragraph 2b states that: